RiccardoMPesce/Coursera-Algs4-in-Python/README.md

-# Coursera Algs4 Course in Python
+# Coursera Algorithms Course, Part I in Python

 Solving Algs4 course exercises using Python (instead of Java), thus reimplementing also the already presented API (or using what already Python offers).